 Min Fan has served as our independent director since April 2014.
-Mr. Fan is the co-founder of CTRIP.com International Limited, a NASDAQ listed travel service provider in China, and has served as the vice chairman of its board since March 2013 and its president since February 2009.
+Mr. Fan is the co-founder of CTRIP.com International Limited, a Nasdaq-listed travel service provider in China, and has served as the vice chairman of its board since March 2013 and its president since February 2009.
 He also served as the chief executive officer, from January 2006 to February 2013, the chief operating officer, from November 2004 to January 2006, and the executive vice president, from 2000 to November 2004, of CTRIP.com International Limited.
-Mr. Fan currently also serves as the chief executive officer and chairman of SkySea Cruise Line.
+Mr. Fan currently also serves as the chairman of SkySea Cruise Line.
 From 1997 to 2000, Mr. Fan served as the chief executive officer of Shanghai Travel Service Company, a leading domestic travel agency in China.
 From 1990 to 1997, he served as the deputy general manager and in a number of other senior positions at Shanghai New Asia Hotel Management Company, which was one of the leading hotel management companies in China.
-Mr. Fan currently serves on the board of directors of China Lodging Group, Limited, a NASDAQ listed company operating an economy hotel chain in China.
 Mr. Fan received his master's degree in management sciences and bachelor's degree in industrial management sciences from Shanghai Jiao Tong University.

-Winston Li has served as our independent director since April 2014.
-Mr. Li is the chief financial officer of BabySpace Corp., a PRC-based provider of cross-border e-commerce services.
+Winston Jin Li has served as our independent director since April 2014.
+Mr. Li is the chief financial officer of Inke Limited, a leading PRC-based mobile live streaming company.
 From 2004 to 2010, Mr. Li served as an independent director of ZTE Corporation, a large public telecom equipment manufacturing company in China.
 Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Arps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.

 Hongchao Zhu has served as our independent director since March 2017.
 Mr. Zhu is the managing partner of Shanghai United Law Firm and has been practicing with Shanghai United Law Firm since 1986.
-Mr. Zhu is a guest professor of East China University of Political Science and Law and Shanghai Institute of Foreign Trade, and is also an arbitrator of Shanghai Arbitration Association and China International Economic Trade Arbitration Commission.
+Mr. Zhu is a guest professor of East China University of Political Science and Law and Shanghai University, and is also an arbitrator of Shanghai Arbitration Association and China International Economic Trade Arbitration Commission.
 Mr. Zhu currently serves as a director of Jupai Holdings Limited, an NYSE-listed third-party wealth management service provider in China.
-He is a legal adviser to Overseas Chinese Affairs Office of PRC State Council.
 Mr. Zhu once served as vice chairman of the All China Bar Association and chairman of the Shanghai Bar Association.
 Mr. Zhu received his master's and bachelor's degrees in law from Fudan University in China.